 Zacks has developed the innovative Style Scores system to highlight stocks with specific traits.
 For example, value investors will be interested in stocks with great grades in the "Value" category.
 When paired with a high Zacks Rank, "A" grades in the Value category are among the strongest value stocks on the market today.

-One company value investors might notice is Peabody Energy (BTU).
-BTU is currently sporting a Zacks Rank of #2 (Buy) and an A for Value.
+One company to watch right now is Peabody Energy (BTU).
+BTU is currently sporting a Zacks Rank of #1 (Strong Buy), as well as a Value grade of A.

 Value investors also use the P/S ratio.
 The P/S ratio is is calculated as price divided by sales.
-This is a prefered metric because revenue can't really be manipulated, so sales are often a truer performance indicator.
-BTU has a P/S ratio of 0.72.
-This compares to its industry's average P/S of 0.92.
+Some people prefer this metric because sales are harder to manipulate on an income statement.
+This means it could be a truer performance indicator.
+BTU has a P/S ratio of 0.61.
+This compares to its industry's average P/S of 0.97.

-Finally, investors should note that BTU has a P/CF ratio of 2.57.
-This metric takes into account a company's operating cash flow and can be used to find stocks that are undervalued based on their solid cash outlook.
-This stock's P/CF looks attractive against its industry's average P/CF of 3.27.
-Over the past year, BTU's P/CF has been as high as 6.99 and as low as 2.49, with a median of 3.22.
+Finally, we should also recognize that BTU has a P/CF ratio of 2.19.
+This data point considers a firm's operating cash flow and is frequently used to find companies that are undervalued when considering their solid cash outlook.
+This stock's P/CF looks attractive against its industry's average P/CF of 3.40.
+Within the past 12 months, BTU's P/CF has been as high as 3.75 and as low as 1.45, with a median of 2.33.

-These are only a few of the key metrics included in Peabody Energy's strong Value grade, but they help show that the stock is likely undervalued right now.
-When factoring in the strength of its earnings outlook, BTU looks like an impressive value stock at the moment.
+These are just a handful of the figures considered in Peabody Energy's great Value grade.
+Still, they help show that the stock is likely being undervalued at the moment.
+Add this to the strength of its earnings outlook, and we can clearly see that BTU is an impressive value stock right now.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report